 The exhibit in the Archives and Special Collections reading room features some of this large collection of materials.
 The exhibits showcase a variety of cameras including: miniature; novelty; movie; flash; Polaroid; twin lens; and varied format.
 The exhibit also features other camera and developing equipment.
 The following images showcase a few of the artifacts on display

-This year marks a special Anniversary at Ryerson University – a double anniversary.
+This year marks a special Anniversary at Toronto Metropolitan University – a double anniversary.
 It has been 70 years since the founding of the school and 25 years since it achieved University status.

 This month marks the start of a new school year and for thousands of Ryerson students the first time living away from home.
 So it is fitting that for September’s blog we will look at student housing at Ryerson.

 When Ryerson first opened in 1948, there was no campus housing for students.
 Students rented their own apartments, lived in rooming houses or in various YMCA or YWCA facilities.
 For the 1957-1958 school year Ryerson’s Students’ Adminstrative Council started a housing registry – to help students find accommodations in the city.